GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Experiments

-\textbf{Evaluation.} For evaluation, we use the following two methods: \begin{itemize} \item \textbf{RS-Match}~\cite{zou2023universal}: This is a commonly used evaluation method based on simple string matching.
-If any predefined refusal string (e.g., "I cannot") appears in the model's output, the attack is considered "unsuccessful"; otherwise, it is considered "successful".
-The full list of refusal strings is provided in Appendix \ref{table:appendix_refusal_strings}. \item \textbf{GPT-Judge}~\cite{qi2023fine}: This method uses the LLM to evaluate the target model's response.
-Given both the harmful prompt and the response, GPT-Judge assigns a score from 1 to 5, with higher scores indicating responses that are more harmful and detailed.
-Please refer to~\cite{qi2023fine} for additional details.
-In this paper, we consider an attack successful only when the score is 5. \end{itemize}
+\textbf{Evaluation.} To evaluate jailbreaking performance, we adopt \textbf{Attack Success Rate (ASR)} as the primary metric, which measures the proportion of generated harmful responses corresponding to the queries.
+Following the prior works~\citep{ren2024derail, qi2023fine, jiang2024artprompt, zhao2024explainability}, we evaluate the success of an attack using the following two methods: \begin{itemize} \item \textbf{GPT-Judge}~\citep{qi2023fine}: This method uses the LLM to evaluate whether the target model is attacked successfully.
+Concretely, given both the harmful prompt and the response, GPT-Judge assigns a score from 1 to 5, with higher scores indicating responses that are more harmful and detailed~\citep{qi2023fine}.
+In this paper, we consider an attack successful only when the score is 5~\citep{ren2024derail, jiang2024artprompt, kuo2025h}. \item \textbf{RS-Match}~\citep{zou2023universal}: This is another string matching-based evaluation method.
+Concretely, if any predefined refusal string (e.g., "I cannot") appears in the model's output, the attack is considered "unsuccessful"; otherwise, it is considered "successful".
+The full list of refusal strings can also be found in Table~\ref{table:appendix_refusal_strings} in the Appendix. \end{itemize}

-Besides, we use Attack Success Rate (ASR) as our primary evaluation metric, which quantifies the percentage of generated harmful responses related to the queries.